micromark/micromark-extension-gfm-footnote/readme.md

 [string][micromark-content-types] content type.
 That means that character escapes and character references are allowed.

-Definitions match to calls through identifiers.
+Definitions match to references through identifiers.
 To match, both labels must be equal after normalizing with [`normalizeIdentifier`][micromark-normalize-identifier].
 One definition can match to multiple calls.